timothywarner/az700/README.md

 The original setup of this repository is by [Tim Warner](https://github.com/timothywarner).

-For a full list of all authors and contributors, check [the contributor's page](https://github.com/timothywarner/az700/contributors).
+For a full list of all authors and contributors, check [the contributors page](https://github.com/timothywarner/az700/contributors).

 ## Security

-Exam AZ-700 Azure Networking Solutions Course follows good practices of security, but 100% security can't be granted in software.
+Exam AZ-700 Azure Networking Solutions Course follows good practices of security, but 100 percent security can't be granted in software.
 Exam AZ-700 Azure Networking Solutions Course is provided **"as is"** without any **warranty**.
 Use at your own risk.

 _For more info, please refer to the [security](docs/SECURITY.md)._